In recent years, an increasing number of tools have been air-driven.

 However, most woodworking tasks require the use of more than just these two tools.
 To produce high-quality work, woodworkers use a wide range of tools and machines.
 Air-powered tools are one of them and are becoming increasingly popular.

-I also frequently use my air tools in my shop!
+I also frequently use my pneumatic tools in my shop!

 When I’m in my workshop and notice how frequently the compressor kicks on while I’m working, it impresses me how much of a role it plays in the construction of my projects.